Captain & Tennille: Later career

 In November 2003, Tennille performed a benefit concert for the Reno, Nevada Chamber Orchestra, where her surprise guest was Dragon.
 It was the first time they had publicly performed as Captain & Tennille in many years.
 Their first live recording, An Intimate Evening with Toni Tennille, was released to commemorate the event.
+The same year, Tennille's voice returned to the UK airwaves and to club play when the band Bent sampled a small portion of her vocals from Captain & Tennille's 1979 track, "Love on a Shoestring" (from the album Make Your Move), into their "Magic Love" single.
+An Ashley Beedle remix of the single heightened the danceability of the original ambient track.

 In 2005, Brant Berry, the vice president of a small Portland, Oregon–based entertainment company, Respond 2 Entertainment (R2), signed an agreement with Captain & Tennille to release three projects.
-The first was the home video release of Captain & Tennille's 1976 variety series, on a three-disc DVD set containing 11 complete episodes with bonus musical tracks.
-Second, R2 re-released all six of their albums, both from the original A&M and Casablanca labels, on newly remastered CDs.
+The first was the home video release of Captain & Tennille's 1976 television variety series, on a three-disc DVD set containing 11 complete episodes with bonus musical tracks.
+Second, R2 re-released newly remastered CDs of all six of the duo's studio albums, both from the original A&M and Casablanca labels.
 Several of the CDs were previously available only in Japan.
 The new CDs, packaged both as individual CDs and in a box set, contained new liner notes written by Tennille.

-Third, a new recording by Captain & Tennille was released—a three-song Christmas CD entitled Saving Up Christmas.
-This effort was followed by The Secret of Christmas released on Captain & Tennille's own label, Purebred Records, on November 1, 2006.
-It was Captain & Tennille's first complete original album produced in more than a decade, and their first-ever Christmas album.
+The third R2 project was the release of a new recording by Captain & Tennille–a three-song Christmas CD entitled Saving Up Christmas.
+This effort was followed by The Secret of Christmas, Captain & Tennille's first complete original album produced in more than a decade, and their first-ever Christmas album.
+Released on Captain & Tennille's own label, Purebred Records, on November 1, 2007, it would also become the duo's final studio album.

-Tennille returned to the UK airwaves and to club play when the band Bent sampled a small portion of her vocals from Captain & Tennille's 1979 track, "Love on a Shoestring" (from the album Make Your Move), into their "Magic Love" single in 2003.
-An Ashley Beedle remix of the single heightened the danceability of the original ambient track.

 In October 2006, Cartoon Network's animated special Casper's Scare School was aired.
 The duo recorded two songs for the film, and voiced the dialog for the characters who sang the songs.
 Tennille portrayed Aunt Belle and the Captain was Uncle Murray, who together formed a two-head-on-one-body being known as the Ankle.
 The two songs they performed, "Why Does Love Make Me Feel So Good" and "World Without Fear," were written by Magnus Fiennes.
 Captain & Tennille's co-stars on the show included Phyllis Diller, James Belushi, Dan Castellaneta, and Bob Saget.